mcbobthegamer/mcbobthegamer/README.md

 - 👋 Hi, I’m @mcbobthegamer
 - 🎮 My minecraft is mcbobthegamer
 - 🎈 My discord is mcbobthegamer#3709
-- 👀 I’m the head developer for the coldwonder network
-- 💞️ I’m looking to collaborate on fun projects and skripts
+- 💞️ I’m looking to collaborate on fun projects and skripts, I will make you a discord bot if you ask me to make you one
 - 📫 How to reach me: discord